MatteoFaticanti/code-challenge/ex4/README.md

 sudo mv wp-cli.phar /usr/local/bin/wp
 ```

+Is important that a mysql user and databes is already created.

 ## Usage

 Is important to change the following parameters in the file for make the script working: